-The Board of Directors is involved in strategy work throughout the year and held a two-day strategy seminar in June 2016.
+The Board of Directors is involved in strategy work throughout the year and held a two-day strategy seminar in June 2017.
 The Board of Directors furthermore follows up on the execution of the strategy on an ongoing basis.

-2.1.3.
-The Committee recommends that the board of directors ensure that the company has a capital and share structure ensuring that the strategy and long-term value creation of the company are in the best interest of the shareholders and the company, and that the board of directors presents this in the management commentary on the company's annual report and/or on the company's website.
+- 2.1.3.
+The Committee recommends that the board of directors ensure that the company has a capital and share structure ensuring that the strategy and long-term value creation of the company are in the best interest of the shareholders and the company, and that the board of directors presents this in the management commentary on the company's annual report and/or on the company's website. - 2.1.4.
+The Committee recommends that the board of directors annually review and approve guidelines for the executive board; this includes establishing requirements for the executive board on timely, accurate and adequate reporting to the board of directors.